pratikchhya/plotly-challenge/README.md

 ## Step 1 - Plotly.js

-Interactive charts for your dashboard were created using Plotly.js.
+Interactive charts for dashboard were created using Plotly.js.

 * PIE chart -  used data from samples route (`/samples/<sample>`) to display the top 10 samples.